apache/doris-website/docs/admin-manual/data-admin/ccr/overview.md

 }
 ```

-- desync job
+### Desynchronize Job

-No sync.
+Do not sync any more.
 Users can swap the source and target clusters.

 ```shell
 curl -X POST -H "Content-Type: application/json" -d '{